-Craig Gunn likes to beat London’s rush hour traffic by taking to the canal.
+Craig Gunn likes to beat London’s rush hour traffic via ‘canute’.
 Here he explains how he just goes with the flow on his stress-free journey to work.

 Craig, pictured above, says: “I have lived in Willesden Junction for nearly five years now and one of the main attractions that brought me to the area was its proximity to the Grand Union Canal.

 “Over the years I have largely avoided delayed and crowded tube trains, preferring to run or cycle the canal towpaths, which has meant a significantly safer and more pleasurable commute.

 “Fate has meant my company has recently relocated to the Paddington Basin, just three miles away from home.
 This has made me the envy of colleagues as I live really close by, reducing my commute time to just 13 minutes by train on the Bakerloo Line, a 16-minute cycle, or a 27-minute run.
 However, these sporting distances are not a stretch for me so I have decided to revitalise my childhood passion and ‘canute’ to work.

 “As a teenager growing up on Canvey Island, one of my summer leisure pursuits was kayaking.
 On warm summer days I could often be seen paddling around the estuary waters in my glass-fibre kayak – salvaging old inflatable tyres, lifebuoys, fishing gear, nets and ropes and basically anything I could tow home and fill up my parents’ garage with.